nktkr/C---Programs-Collection-for-Beginners/readme.md

     We are given an array of numbers.
 The goal is to find the count of prime numbers in that array.

+53. Program To find Average Of Array Function Of Using Pointer